 Minimum & Recommended System Requirements for Adobe Illustrator

-These are mostly similar to the requirements for the Mac OS-run desktops, and a 64-bit version of the OS is necessary for both.
+These requirements are mostly similar to the requirements for running any 64-bit Mac OS on Apple’s products.

 5 Best Desktops for Adobe Illustrator: